Paulwamaria/githubSearch/README.md

 # GithubSearch

-A GithubSearch is a web aplication that allows a user to enter a github username in the search box and returns the subjects names and desccriptions of the public repositories.
-The application uses a github API.
+GithubSearch is a web application that allows a user to enter a github username in the search box and returns the subjects names and description of the public repositories.
+The application uses a github API
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.1.

 ## Developer